sidoh/esp8266_thermometer/README.md

 #### Breaking out of deep sleep cycle

 When the device is configured, it'll push temperature data and enter deep sleep.
 When it's in deep sleep, it's pretty much off.
-Each time it wakes, thought, it checks if it can connect to the "flag server" (configured in the JSON blob), and if the flag server sends the string "update", it'll boot into settings mode.
+Each time it wakes, though, it checks if it can connect to the "flag server" (configured in the JSON blob), and if the flag server sends the string "update", it'll boot into settings mode.
 I just use this on the flag server:

 ```
 $ echo -ne 'update' | nc -vvl 31415